 I have never been charged with an ethics violation.
 I have an Inspector General’s Integrity Award from the US Department of Health and Human Services.

 I’ve handled big data, hundreds of thousands of entries.

 In graduate school, I used methods for evaluating models of macromolecules (built with X-ray crystallographic data) that are closely related to the model-scoring math for evaluating population health risk models (built using diagnostic code data).

 I’ve been a health policy advisor to both Democrats and Republicans.

 I’ve handled cases (with seven to ten figure implications) involving Medicare cost accounting, lab coding, diagnosis coding.

-I’ve drafted state Medicaid eligibility-expanding legislation, that became law without change, and brought millions of dollars of Medicaid benefits to many thousands of seniors living in poverty.
+I’ve drafted state Medicaid eligibility-expanding legislation that became law without amendment, bringing millions of dollars of Medicaid benefits to many thousands of seniors living in poverty.
 I’ve also won an award for helping the federal Medicaid authorities root out millions in Medicaid eligibility fraud.

 My first suit against a government health insurance rule and my first against a large provider group were each nearly four decades ago.

 Gary Ratner, now retired, spent a decade as a professor of law, specializing in medico-legal subjects, primarily at Indiana University.
 He also served as an adjunct professor at IU’s School of Medicine.
 After leaving the academic world, he practiced law for fifteen years, most of it as a health care attorney and advocate.
 In that role, after just over one year in a private firm representing a medium size hospital group, he switched to public service, starting as an Assistant Regional Counsel for the United States Department of Health and Human Service and ending as a health policy specialist in a public interest law firm.
 He was involved in many complex matters involving provider reimbursement, insurance, coding, accounting, capitated payments, and patient cost sharing.